bettermusic/ChordSheetJS/README.md

 <a name="Song"></a>

 ## Song
-Represents a song in a chord sheet.
-Currently a chord sheet can only have one song.
+Represents a song in a chord chart.
+Currently a chord chart can only have one song.

 **Kind**: global class